 Here are 6 tips to follow to get the lowest rate possible on your loan:

 - Choose a shorter loan term.
-A shorter loan term means there’s less time for interest to add up, reducing your overall cost of borrowing — but your monthly payment will likely be higher than with a longer term.
+A shorter loan term means there’s less time for interest to add up, reducing your overall cost of borrowing.
+But your monthly payment will be higher than with a longer term, so make sure you can afford the repayments.

 - Shop around for the best rate.
 Different lenders use different criteria when determining your loan amount, rates and terms.
 Prequalifying with multiple lenders can help you find the best deal possible.